AzureIoTGBB/iot-edge-offline-dashboarding/readme.md

 For information on other potential "Dashboarding on the Edge" use cases, why this architecture was chosen, discussion of alternatives, please see [background](/docs/background.md).

 This architecture and its components are intended to be general purpose and apply across a number of industries and use cases by simply switching out the data sources and dashboards.
 However, by far the customer segment where this need comes up the most often is manufacturing.
-Therefore the reference implementation below focuses on that use case.
+Therefore the sample implementation below focuses on that use case.

 ## About the sample

-This sample implementation below leverages data from an OPC-UA device.
+This sample implementation leverages data from an OPC-UA device.
 For many reasons, OPC-UA is Microsoft's recommended manufacturing integration technology, where possible.
 However, the OPC-UA publisher that generates data for the dashboard could be substituted with other data sources including modbus, MQTT, or other custom protocols.

 ## Business Need